raulmejia/Informatics_courses-Cursos_de_informatica/LaTeX/Bibliography/README.md

-vancuverreverse.bst is a file buil up from this one http://ctan.mirrors.hoobly.com/biblio/bibtex/contrib/vancouver/vancouver.bst
+vancuverreverse.bst is a file build up from this one http://ctan.mirrors.hoobly.com/biblio/bibtex/contrib/vancouver/vancouver.bst
 I only search and replace each ocurrence of ITERATE by REVERSE.